ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/simple-commerce/index.md

 - Lets you create any number of customized email notification templates for both the administrator and customers, even a different email template for _every item_!
 - Add and Edit multiple items at once
 - Ability to assign sale prices to items, and easily mark items "on sale"
-- Allows purchases of items to change the user's member group
+- Allows purchases of items to change the user's primary role
 - Supports PayPal Encrypted Payments
 - Tab delimited export of items and purchases